JiaoZhang-Amanda/CS-interview/Networking/Networking Concept Interview Q.md

 * Proxy Servers prevent external users who are unauthorized to access such IP addresses of the internal network.
 The Proxy Server makes the computer network virtually invisible to the external users.
 * Proxy Server also maintains the list of blacklisted websites so that the internal user is automatically prevented from getting easily infected by viruses, worms, etc.

 ### 6. What are the different types of a network?
 Explain each briefly.
+(Network Classifications based on coverage)
-* Personal Area Network (PAN): It is the smallest and basic network type that is often used at home.
+* **Personal Area Network (PAN)**: It is the smallest and basic network type that is often used at home.
 It is a connection between the computer and another device such as phone, printer, modem tablets, etc
-* Local Area Network (LAN): LAN is used in small offices and internet cafes to connect a small group of computers to each other.
+* **Local Area Network (LAN)**: LAN is used in small offices and internet cafes to connect a small group of computers to each other.
 Usually, they are used to transfer a file or for playing the game in a network.
-* Metropolitan Area Network (MAN): It is a powerful network type than LAN.
+* **Metropolitan Area Network (MAN)**: It is a powerful network type than LAN.
 The area covered by MAN is a small town, city, etc. A huge server is used to cover such a large span of area for connection.
-* Wide Area Network (WAN): It is more complex than LAN and covers a large span of the area typically a large physical distance.
+* **Wide Area Network (WAN)**: It is more complex than LAN and covers a large span of the area typically a large physical distance.
 The Internet is the largest WAN which is spread across the world.
 WAN is not owned by any single organization but it has distributed ownership.
-* Storage Area Network (SAN)
+* **Storage Area Network (SAN)**
-* System Area Network (SAN)
+* **System Area Network (SAN)**
-* Enterprise Private Network (EPN)
+* **Enterprise Private Network (EPN)**
-* Passive Optical Local Area Network (POLAN)
+* **Passive Optical Local Area Network (POLAN)**

 ### 7. Different Wi-Fi Protocols and Data Rates
 IEEE 802.11 Wi-Fi protocol summary: